eberban/eberban/books/tour/src/from_scratch/step2/time.md

 > pae pane
 >   va gi be kcar
 >     va gia
->     fe zai sin kco din
+>     fe zai den kco din
 > ```

 And setup the automatic present update. (we also assign it to _epahegi_ so that it can easily be composed with other future transformations)

 > ```
-> po epahegi pane sin
+> po epahegi pane den
 > pahe epahegi
 > ```

+We also make a predicate for the time span containing only the present, as it will be useful later.

+> del: `[E:blu din]` is the present time span
+> ```
+> po del ke be
+> ke ve kcei zai den bu
+> ```

 ## Events

 Many predicates represents something that happens in some time span.
-To make them composable, they interact with the context, and states that time span in key `zai zva` is part of their time span, which can also be seen as their own path being a concatenation of a prefix span, `zai zva` span and a suffix span where the prefix and suffix can be empty.
-The predicate `zva` can be used to setup such entry in the context (and make it the longest possible).
+To make them composable, they interact with the context, and states that time span in key `zai zvi` is part of their time span, which can also be seen as their own path being a concatenation of a prefix span, `zai zvi` span and a suffix span where the prefix and suffix can be empty.
+The predicate `zvi` can be used to setup such entry in the context (and make it the longest possible).

 > The provided proposition will be evaluated with a span _x_ such that there